Birds of Vietnam

 Each room booked on the following birdwatching holidays will receive a FREE copy of this book;

-A comprehensive first time tour covering endemics, near-endemics and other speciality birds of southern and central regions
+A comprehensive tour covering endemics, near-endemics and other speciality birds of southern and central regions